disarm-platform/docs/README.md

 # Home

-This site contains documentation on outputs from the DiSARM project, including the DiSARM app and the DiSARM API.
-For more information on the project, visit the main project website at [https://www.disarm.io](https://www.disarm.io)
+This site contains documentation on outputs from the DiSARM project, including the DiSARM app and the DiSARM API (Application Programming Interface).
+In addition, it contains documentation and tools to help other algorithm developers deploy their algorithms as an API.
+Deploying an algorithm as an API allows it to be integrated into user interfaces and data pipelines.
+For more information on the whole project, visit the main project website at [https://www.disarm.io](https://www.disarm.io)

 ## DiSARM API